How to prepare for carpet cleaning

 work so water from wand is the customers drinking/tap water).
 My Assistant

-starts to vacuum and spot the bad areas.
+starts to vacuum if needed and spots the bad areas.
 If we are dual processing he also

 starts the scrubber.
 I start the truck mount and begin working behind him.

 Furniture that is moved we replace on plastic tabs but furniture that we go